 If you have any questions, please feel free to contact me.

 Why are character traits important in the workplace?

-Review the traits below and carefully consider which of them you possess or identify with.
+Review the traits listed and carefully consider which of them you possess or identify with.
 Once you know your best attributes, be sure to address them in your resume, cover letter and interviews.
 Here are some ways to highlight your most relevant character traits throughout the job search process: